 A Palestinian Arab who believes that this is a self-evident truth may live a few hundred yards away from a Jewish Israeli, who believes that this is all a pack of lies, invented by Arab anti-Semites (an oxymoron) in order to drive the Jews into the sea.

-Every Jewish child in Israel learns from an early age that this land was given by God to the Jews, who ruled it for many centuries, until they offended God and He drove them out as a temporary punishment.
-Now the Jews have come back to their country, which was occupied by a foreign people which came from Arabia.
+Every Jewish child in Israel learns from an early age that this land was given by God to the Jews, who ruled it for many centuries until they offended God and He drove them out as a temporary punishment.
+Now the Jews have come back to their country, which was occupied by foreign people who came from Arabia.
 These people now have the cheek to claim the country as their own.